-- Always wash your hands before and stoma care. - Take time to look after your stoma.

-- It is advisable to adopt an upright standing or sitting position whilst dealing with your stoma so that you don't have to bend over and to avoid folds developing in the skin. - Stand in front of a large mirror to monitor your activities. - Use lukewarm water (or soap with a neutral pH) to cleanse your skin.
+- Always wash your hands before and after stoma care. - Take time to look after your stoma. - It is advisable to adopt an upright standing or sitting position whilst dealing with your stoma so that you don't have to bend over and to avoid folds developing in the skin. - Stand in front of a large mirror to monitor your activities. - Use lukewarm water (or soap with a neutral pH) to cleanse your skin.
 The care procedure doesn't require a sterile environment. - Don't use bath/shower gel/foam to prevent skin irritation or bath oil because that would interfere with the adhesion of the flange. - Taking a bath or shower, with or without the collection pouch, is absolutely fine.
-You can always attach a new collection pouch if the non transparent material is still wet afterwards. - Rinse your skin well and pat it dry.
+Most stoma pouches have a mositure resistant outer layer, which means that they don't always have to be replaced. - Rinse your skin well and pat it dry.
 Don't be perturbed by minor bleeding. - Remove any hair around the stoma.
 The flange will adhere better to (almost) hairless skin, but avoid injuring your skin.
 (Tip: use an old electric razor.) - Never use ether or alcohol to cleanse the skin as they have a drying effect.
 The use of disinfectants will increase the adhesion of the flange and risk injuring the skin when you try to remove it.
-Eosin must not be used either. - Pre-warm the flange by placing it on your upper body underneath your clothing as this increases adhesion.
+Eosin must not be used either.

+- Don't use moist tissues to cleanse the skin as they may contain oil and affect the adhesion of the flange.
+There is also a risk of an allergic reaction to the preservatives used in moist tissues. - Pre-warm the flange by placing it on your upper body underneath your clothing as this increases adhesion.
 Never place the flange directly onto a heat source! - Regularly check your stock.
 You need to place a repeat order when opening the last box.